golinka/holinka.dev/content/blog/how-puppeteer-and-a-b-testing-helped-in-refactoring.md

 * this refactoring really improves performance;
 * we have the same level of precision in tracking the impressions after refactoring;

 I had to convince a product manager that it was a valuable change.
-Changes in the listings are difficult to promote without justification because the listings are a key part of the marketplace.
-I decided to collect the performance data of the old and new versions to compare them.
+Changes in the listings are difficult to promote without justification because a listing is a key part of the marketplace.
+I decided to collect somehow the performance data of both versions to compare them.

 ## How I compared the performance of versions

 As impressions analytics collects data based on viewport checking, I had to find a way to always have the same scrolling behavior.
 After achieving this, I’d be sure that a different scroll behavior wouldn’t affect the performance metrics in any way.

+Impression analytics collects data during user scrolling.
+I had to find a way to open the listing page, start to collect performance data, automatically scroll it with stops to log impressions, and collect performance metrics.
+I had to have the same scrolling behavior not to affect the metrics in any way.

-Previously, I did tasks that included automatization with Puppeteer, so I chose it for imitation of scrolling and automated collection of the performance data.
-Then, I wrote a code for this:
+Previously, I have experience with Puppeteer, so I chose it for the implementation of automated scrolling and collection of performance metrics.
+Then, I wrote this code:

 ```javascript
 const puppeteer = require('puppeteer');